floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 associated sokol-gfx textures, buffers or samplers are destroyed.
-Since WebGPU has managed object lifetimes this might be potentially expensive in terms of memory consumption, because those stale BindGroup objects prevent their referenced buffer, texture and sampler objects from being garbage-collected.
+Since WebGPU has managed object lifetimes this might be potentially expensive in terms of memory consumption, because those stale BindGroup objects prevent their referenced buffer, texture and sampler Javascript objects from being garbage-collected.

 However, WebGPU has explicit destroy functions on buffer and texture objects which cause the associated GPU resources to be freed, which keeps only a